KRE címer

 RECENT PUBLICATIONS: Kocsis, D., Csabai, M., & Kuna, Á. (2023).
 Az önigazolás szerepe és jellemzői egészségügyi dolgozók konfliktusaiban.
 Alkalmazott Pszichológia, 23(1), 7-23.

-NAME: Márta Csabai
+NAME: Márta CSABAI

 INSTITUTION: Károli Gáspár University of the Reformed Church, Budapest, Hungary